mitranim/posterus/readme.md

 future.deinit()
 ```

-You can `yield` promises.
+You can `yield` and `return` promises.
 They're implicitly coerced to futures using `Future.fromPromise`.
 When dealing with promise-based APIs, you can use Posterus fibers instead of async functions.
-While promises don't support cancelation, fibers still do.
+While promises don't support cancelation, a fiber waiting on a promise can be interrupted.

 ```js
 function* myFiber() {